dprint/dprint/website/src/global-config.md

 Hint: Specify the directory to bypass this prompt in the future (ex. `dprint fmt .`)
 ```

-As the hint states, you can bypass this by providing the current directory:
+As the hint states, you can bypass the confirmation prompt by providing the current directory:

 ```
 > dprint fmt .